ossf/scorecard/checks/checks.md

 ## Pull-Requests

 This check tries to determine if the project requires pull requests for all changes to the default branch.
-It works by looking at recent commits and using the GitHub API to search for associated pull requests.
+It works by looking at recent commits (first page, ~30) and uses the GitHub API to search for associated pull requests.
+The check discards commits by usernames containing 'bot' or 'gardener'.
+The check considers a commit containing the string `Reviewed-on` as being reviewed through gerrit; and does not check for a corresponding PR.

 **Remediation steps**
 - Always open a pull request for any change you intend to make, big or small.